A-Bee-4/static_website_html_css/README.md

 Your website will have 4 pages and 1 CSS file.
 Any other files, such as photos (jpg, png, etc.), should be in the websystems directory.
 To keep things organized, they might also be in subdirectories, like websystems/images.
 Your website needs to function without Javascript and even with CSS turned off.
+You MUST check the validation of your website at http://validator.w3.org/ and your style sheet at http://jigsaw.w3.org/css-validator/.

 ## Home page